Trump and May: Another 'special relationship'?

 May's view:

+At the GOP gathering, May said both countries should be "proud" of their commitment to NATO -- an organization that she called "the cornerstone of the West's defense...established on the bonds of trust and mutual interests that exist between us."

+In the speech, she also acknowledged Trump's suspicions of the organization -- stating that NATO, along with the UN, The World Bank and the International Monetary Fund were "in need of reform and renewal to make them relevant to our needs today."
+But she later stressed that "America's leadership role in NATO -- supported by Britain -- must be the central element around which the Alliance is built."

-May recently reaffirmed her dedication to the alliance, saying that NATO has helped to "defend Europe and its Allies."
-After speaking with Stoltenberg last week, she said that she would reiterate to Trump the alliance's importance in their meetings.
+Last week, May reaffirmed her dedication to the alliance, and said that she would reiterate to Trump its importance in their meetings after speaking with Stoltenberg.

-According to the British Ministry of Defence, the UK spends 2.1% of their annual GDP on NATO.
+According to the British Ministry of Defence, the UK spends 2.1% of its annual GDP on NATO.

 IMMIGRATION